A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Introduction

 \section{Introduction}

-Facial emotional expression recognition (EXPR) from audiovisual datasets in unconstrained environments (i.e., \emph{in-the-wild}) is an important task in Affective \& Behavioral Analysis.
-In recent years, the EXPR task has attracted increasing attention owing to its broad applications across diversified fields, e.g., human--computer interaction, affective computing, and behavioral analysis.
-To advance EXPR research, significant benchmarks have been established, notably Aff-Wild and Aff-Wild2, alongside the ABAW workshop and competition series \cite{zafeiriou2017aff,kollias2019deep,kollias2018affwild2,kollias2020analysing,kollias2021analysing,kollias2022abaw,kollias2023abaw,kollias2023abaw2,kollias20246th,kollias20247th,kollias2025advancements,kollias2025emotions}.
+Frame-level facial expression recognition (EXPR) from raw videos is an important task in affective and behavioral analysis, especially in in-the-wild settings (e.g., unconstrained environments).
+In recent years, EXPR has attracted increasing attention because of its broad applications in fields such as human-computer interaction, affective computing, and behavioral analysis~\cite{poria2017review,Li2022DeepFERSurvey,Kopalidis2024AdvancesFERSurvey}.
+To advance EXPR research, several important benchmarks have been established, notably the Aff-Wild and Aff-Wild2 datasets~\cite{kollias2019expression} and the Affective Behavior Analysis in-the-Wild (ABAW) workshop series~\cite{kollias2025advancements,kollias2025emotions}.

-The 10th ABAW workshop in 2026 continues this line of research, and the EXPR track this year requires classifying each raw video frame in the Aff-Wild2 dataset into one of eight categories: Neutral, Anger, Disgust, Fear, Happiness, Sadness, Surprise, and Other \cite{kollias2018affwild2,kollias2019expression,kollias2025advancements,kollias2025emotions}.
-Consequently, robust frame-level expression recognition is required.

-However, compared with controlled laboratory settings, real-world scenarios present substantial challenges for accurate and consistent facial emotional EXPR recognition.
-In raw videos of Aff-Wild2, for instance, face localization is often inaccurate or unstable, facial scale may vary substantially across frames, and many samples are affected by blur, occlusion, extreme pose, illumination changes, or low image quality \cite{kollias2018affwild2,kollias2019deep,kollias2021affect}.
-These issues make visual evidence noisy and inconsistent across time and hence complicate reliable emotion perception from individual frames.
+The 10th ABAW workshop in 2026 continues this effort~\cite{kollias2026abaw10}.
+In this year’s EXPR track, each frame in Aff-Wild2~\cite{kollias2019expression} is assigned to one of eight categories: Neutral, Anger, Disgust, Fear, Happiness, Sadness, Surprise, and Other.
+Compared with controlled laboratory settings, real-world scenarios present substantial challenges for accurate and consistent facial expression recognition.
+In raw videos of Aff-Wild2, for instance, face localization is often inaccurate or unstable, facial scale may vary substantially across frames, and many samples are affected by blur, occlusion, extreme pose, illumination changes, and low image quality~\cite{gera2023exprwild}.
+These issues make visual evidence noisy and inconsistent across time and hence make reliable emotion perception difficult~\cite{Xue_2022_CVPR,savchenko2024emotieffnet,yu2024semitemporal}.